Communication, Language and Literacy

 As a school, we continue to develop our approaches in teaching Communication, Language and Literacy in line with statutory guidance and latest research-based advice.
 We improve our teaching and learning through observation, reflection, trialling new ideas and collaborating with other SEN and mainstream professionals.
 We are very lucky to be able to draw upon our wealth of experience as a team and make very specific, personalised assessments to track pupil progress.
 Our therapy team provide excellent guidance and work in conjunction with the class team to integrate Speech and Language Therapy into all learning.

 Each teacher plans their Communication, Language and Literacy lessons to cater for their class groups.
 For some pupils, a multi-skilled lesson can be most effective e.g. having a range of activities to access within the session based on different aspects in Communication, Language and Literacy (guided reading, reading for pleasure, writing, communication, listening, speaking).
-Other class groups or individuals benefit from a discrete hour of writing, an hour of reading etc… twice or three times a week.
-All pupils receive the recommended amount of Literacy/English teaching.

 Reading and Writing: